ismailbay/ismailbay.github.io/_posts/2020-04-26-multinode-k8s-on-fedora.md

 ---

 ## 1. Prerequisites
- * Follow the [Getting Started with Virtualization](guide https://docs.fedoraproject.org/en-US/quick-docs/getting-started-with-virtualization/) until the networking part
+ * Follow the [Getting Started with Virtualization](https://docs.fedoraproject.org/en-US/quick-docs/getting-started-with-virtualization/) until the networking part
  * configure [Bridge Networking on Fedora](https://lukas.zapletalovi.com/2015/09/fedora-22-libvirt-with-bridge.html)
+ * if you are planning to create more than one node, it is easier to fully configure the first node.
+Then you can clone it before joining it to the cluster: [how to clone virtual machines](https://www.cyberciti.biz/faq/how-to-clone-existing-kvm-virtual-machine-images-on-linux/).
+  * after cloning you must ssh into the clone and [adapt hostname](https://linuxize.com/post/how-to-change-hostname-on-ubuntu-18-04/) and network settings under `/etc/netplan/`

 ## 2. Virtual Machines
  * use the gist to create the virtual machines
  * during installation use the name **k8s-master** on the first machine and **k8s-node0x** on the nodes
  * install `OpenSSH Server` package
  * reboot
- * it is easier to fully configure the first node and cloning it before joining to the cluster: [clone virtual machines](https://www.cyberciti.biz/faq/how-to-clone-existing-kvm-virtual-machine-images-on-linux/).
-After cloning ssh into it and [adapt hostname](https://linuxize.com/post/how-to-change-hostname-on-ubuntu-18-04/) and ip address under `/etc/netplan/*`

-after reboot use `sudo nmap -sP 192.168.1.0/24` to get the ip address of the VM:
+ * call `sudo nmap -sP 192.168.1.0/24` on your host to get the ip address of the newly created VM:

 ```
 Nmap scan report for 192.168.1.208